Polangui: Religion

 All of the barangays have their respective patron saints and barangay chapels.

 Other Christian denominations present in the municipality include Protestants, Baptist, United Pentecostal Church, and Iglesia ni Cristo.
 Islam and Buddhism also have followers in the municipality.

 Economy

 Polangui is classified as a first-class municipality as per DOF Order No. 20-05, dated July 29, 2005.

 Agriculture

 Its economy is still heavily dependent on agriculture.
 Major crops include rice, corn, cacao, pili, root crops, vegetables, coconuts and abacá.
 Poultry and livestock raising are also very much alive.

 Shopping centers

-Major business commercial establishments include the Bicol's largest mall chain, Liberty Commercial Center (LCC); and the Novo Asia Jeans and Shirts.
-The municipality has also attracted investments from national retail chains such as the recently opened Xentro Mall Polangui and SM Hypermarket.
-Other local establishments include Tri-Star Commercial, V5 General Merchandise, Angena Trading, and the recently opened Polangui 168 Enterprises.
+Major business commercial establishments include the Bicol's largest mall chain, Liberty Commercial Center (LCC)'.
+The municipality has also attracted investments from national retail chains such as the recently opened Xentro Mall Polangui.

 Tourism and culture

 Attractions

 Polangui provides a good view of Mount Mayon.
 The town hosts various historical and cultural tourism spots and other tourism-oriented recreation centers.
 Among these are: